 You wanted to open up a mechanic shop, a photography business or restaurant.
 You love working on cars.
 You can find the beauty of how light should reflect off the subject you are photographing.
 Your friends have been raving about your chef skills for years and you never have leftovers after a night in the kitchen because everyone eats it all like it’s their last meal.
 Whatever your skills are, you have now accomplished the dream of opening up your own business.
 Now to keep that dream alive, you realize, you have to sell that dream to investors for money, your coworkers to work hard and your customers because you need their consistent business.

-In this article, you’ll get the basic fundamental tools you’ll need to learn, or at least get comfortable selling.
+In this article, you’ll get the basic fundamental tools you’ll need to learn, or at least get comfortable selling for business owners.

 More than just hello, the greet starts as soon as the customer sees you or your business.
 Clean appearance, dressed for the occasion and an organized look even before saying hi will get you started on the right foot.
 Make eye contact, shake hands sternly, and say “pleasure to meet you!”
 After pleasantries, the most important aspect is to ask an open ended question, meaning, ask a question that can’t be answered with a “yes or no” response.”
 For instance, if you’re a photographer, and someone ask what are your rates, before answering, get the customer invested by asking some simple question such as, “what kind of pictures are you looking for me to take, who are you giving them to, and what inspires you to take these?”